 Contributions received are recorded as unrestricted, temporarily restricted, or permanently restricted support depending on the existence and/or nature of any donor restrictions.
 Donor-restricted support is reported as an increase in temporarily or permanently restricted net assets depending on the nature of the restriction.
 When a restriction expires, temporarily restricted net assets are reclassified to unrestricted net assets and reported in the statement of activities as net assets released from restrictions.
-Restricted contributions that are received in the same period the restrictions are met are reported as unrestricted support in the accompanying financial statements.
+Restricted support in the accompanying financial statements.